SumAllFoundation/CHMI/README.md

 4)	Format the data and normalize by county population for visualization.

 We only take the counties that have more than 30 tweets in total to avoid large varitions within small sample sets.
+We then normalize by county population.
 A good and relevant discussion can be found here:

 	http://press.princeton.edu/chapters/s8863.pdf

-	Please refer to the code.
+Please refer to the code for the method.

 	https://github.com/SumAllFoundation/CHMI/blob/master/chmi_utility.py